-Subject to Doriemus funding the \$1 million field development plan over the next 12 months, Doriemus will be assigned 50% of the L15 permit.
-On completion, and subject to obtaining government approvals, Doriemus will be appointed the Operator for L15.
+Subject to Doriemus funding the \$1 million field development plan by 3 March 2019, Doriemus will be assigned 50% of the L15 permit.
+On completion, and subject to obtaining Government approvals, Doriemus will be appointed the Operator for L15.
+Doriemus continued to plan the on-site work during the guarter.